giaco5988/easy-stokes/tutorials/tutorial-drop-spectral/readme.md

 ## Stability analysis

-Once the fixed point has been found with the Newton Method, it is insightful to study the [stability](Stability_theory) of the fixed by computing the eigenvalues of the Jacobian.
+Once the fixed point has been found with the Newton Method, it is insightful to study its [stability](Stability_theory) by computing the eigenvalues of the Jacobian.
 If positive eigenvalues are found, the fixed point is unstable.
-Run `` to compute the eigenvalue spectra of the solution from the previous point.
-Below, see the eigenvalues spectra, since all eigenvalues are negative, the solution is stable.
+Run `tutorial_stability_analysys.m` to compute the eigenvalue spectra of the solution from the previous point.
+Below, see the eigenvalues spectra, since all eigenvalues are negative (the real part), the solution is stable.
+The inset shows the base state (solid black line) and the two least stable eignemodes overposed.

 ![](docs/stability.png)